The Best Beaches for a Day Trip From Charleston

 In other words, whether you’re looking for a place to shag dance on a pier under a full moon, or you prefer complete isolation and solitude, there’s a beach near Charleston that fits your mood.

 Few beaches in the world bear the weight of history more than Sullivan’s Island, which served as an entry point into North America for nearly 200,000 enslaved Africans.
 Situated at the mouth of Charleston Harbor, its location was also integral to the defense of the city during the Revolutionary and Civil Wars, and the well-preserved Fort Moultrie still stands at the island’s southwest terminus.
-But apart from those who visit the fort (where the story of South Carolina’s distinct palmetto flag has its origins), most day-trippers come to Sullivan’s for the broad beach, one of only a few in the state where accretion is outpacing erosion.
+But apart from those who visit the fort, most day-trippers come to Sullivan’s for the broad beach, one of only a few in the state where accretion is outpacing erosion.
 This means there are tide pools aplenty, and an offshore sandbar that blocks some wave action for peaceful swimming (and creates a kiteboarder’s paradise in the lagoon at Station 28.5).
-Add a concise, charming restaurant district (anchored by Poe’s Tavern, named after the poet who was stationed at Fort Moultrie in 1828) and a 15-minute commute from downtown (without traffic), and it’s easy to understand why a tiny cottage on Sullivan’s Island sells for over $1 million.
+Add a concise, charming restaurant district -- anchored by Poe’s Tavern -- and a 15-minute commute from downtown (without traffic), and it’s easy to understand why a tiny cottage on Sullivan’s Island sells in the millions.
 Fortunately, there’s no charge to enjoy the beach.

 Just across Breach Inlet from Sullivan’s Island, the Isle of Palms sacrifices some of its neighbor’s quaint coastal motif for accessibility.
-A block of kitschy shops and restaurants fronts the ocean, welcoming barefoot revelers of all ages, while the island’s north end is home to the gated Wild Dunes Resort, featuring swimming pools, tennis courts, bike rentals, and an oceanfront pavilion.
+A block of kitschy shops and restaurants fronts the ocean, welcoming barefoot revelers of all ages.
+Papi’s Taqueria stands out among Charleston's crowded market for fancy tacos -- it's worth the drive to “IOP” even if the waves weren't steps away.
+The island’s north end is home to the gated Wild Dunes Resort, featuring swimming pools, tennis courts, bike rentals, and an oceanfront pavilion.
 It’s an idyllic retreat for families seeking a break from the hustle of the inland world.
-Bonus: Parents can sneak out after the kids go to sleep to catch a live band at The Windjammer, a one-of-a-kind oceanfront music venue.
+Parents can sneak out after the kids go to sleep to catch a live band at The Windjammer, a one-of-a-kind oceanfront music venue.
+The outdoor “Sunset Stage” allows for socially distant concerts when the main stage is closed.

 Retirees and second-homers have discovered Folly’s more affordable prices, bringing with them a building boom of upscale houses.
-Still, the 6-mile-long island retains its funky, off-beat vibe thanks to the more than 20 restaurants along Center Street that employ the resident population of millennial renters and beach bums.
+Still, the six-mile-long island retains its funky, off-beat vibe thanks to the more than 20 restaurants along Center Street that employ the resident population of millennial renters and beach bums.
 Folly is also home to the Washout (named for what hurricanes do to this skinny part of the island), where waves tend to break cleaner and more consistently than anywhere else in the area.
+To nosh after a surf session, grab a poke bowl or falafel burger at Lowlife, where the outdoor bar and seating offer the island’s most seamless socially distant dining experience.

 The Lowcountry’s islands were once home to dense maritime forests of pines, oaks, and hollies, extending all the way to the dune line.
 On the few islands that have been left to nature, when the ocean breaks through the dunes and erodes away at the forest, a “boneyard” of tree skeletons are left on the beach, emerging eerily from the waves at high tide.
 Bulls Island, reachable only by private boat or a daily ferry service (during the summer), offers the area’s most expansive example.
 Exploring this part of the Cape Romain National Wildlife Refuge is well worth the effort.